vuejs/v2.vuejs.org/src/v2/api/index.md

 - **Details:**

-  The instantiation options used for the current Vue instance.
-This is useful when you want to include custom properties in the options:
+  The non-reactive instantiation options used for the current Vue instance.
+This is useful when you want to include custom properties in the options for internal use:

   ``` js
   new Vue({